jotelha/dtool-annotation/README.rst

 Add ability to annotate datasets using the dtool CLI

-To install the dtool_annotation package.
+To install the dtool-annotation package.

 .. code-block:: bash

-    cd dtool_annotation
+    cd dtool-annotation
     python setup.py install